carleshf/carleshf.github.io/_posts/2019-04-28-first-problems-from-letcode.md

  > The purpose of LeetCode is to provide you hands-on training on real coding interview questions.
 The Online Judge gives you immediate feedback on the correctness and efficiency of your algorithm which facilitates a great learning experience.

-So, for the few next days I did a couple of the problems tagged as `easy` in the platform.
+So, for the few next days I did a couple of the problems tagged as `easy` and `medium` in the platform.
 Here the ones I did until April 30th.

 ## 771. Jewels and Stones